Personal protective equipment: Respirators

-Respirators serve to protect the user from breathing in contaminants in the air, thus preserving the health of their respiratory tract.
+Respirators are protective breathing equipment, which protect the user from inhaling contaminants in the air, thus preserving the health of their respiratory tract.
 There are two main types of respirators.
 One type of respirator functions by filtering out chemicals and gases, or airborne particles, from the air breathed by the user.
 The filtration may be either passive or active (powered).
 Gas masks and particulate respirators (like N95 masks) are examples of this type of respirator.
 A second type of respirator protects users by providing clean, respirable air from another source.
 This type includes airline respirators and self-contained breathing apparatus (SCBA).
 In work environments, respirators are relied upon when adequate ventilation is not available or other engineering control systems are not feasible or inadequate.

 In the United Kingdom, an organization that has extensive expertise in respiratory protective equipment is the Institute of Occupational Medicine.
 This expertise has been built on a long-standing and varied research programme that has included the setting of workplace protection factors to the assessment of efficacy of masks available through high street retail outlets.

 The Health and Safety Executive (HSE), NHS Health Scotland and Healthy Working Lives (HWL) have jointly developed the RPE (Respiratory Protective Equipment) Selector Tool, which is web-based.
 This interactive tool provides descriptions of different types of respirators and breathing apparatuses, as well as "dos and don'ts" for each type.

 In the United States, The National Institute for Occupational Safety and Health (NIOSH) provides recommendations on respirator use, in accordance to NIOSH federal respiratory regulations 42 CFR Part 84.
 The National Personal Protective Technology Laboratory (NPPTL) of NIOSH is tasked towards actively conducting studies on respirators and providing recommendations.

+Surgical masks

-Surgical masks are considered as PPE, but are not considered as respirators, being unable to stop submicron particles from passing through, and also having unrestricted air flow at the edges of the masks.
+Surgical masks are sometimes considered as PPE, but are not considered as respirators, being unable to stop submicron particles from passing through, and also having unrestricted air flow at the edges of the masks.

+Surgical masks are not certified for the prevention of tuberculosis.